Midotech31/PLAGENOR-BioTools/README.md

 ## Acknowledgments

-Special thanks to the team of the Genomics Technology Platform of Higher School of Biological Sciences of Oran for their support in the development of this software.
+Special thanks to the team of the Genomics Technology Platform of the Higher School of Biological Sciences of Oran for their support in the development of this software.